Blisto91/dxvk-wiki/Driver-support.md

 - Does not support `shaderStorageImageReadWithoutFormat`, which is required for Unordered Access views.

 ## AMD amdvlk
 - Not supported, and any issues with this driver will be ignored.
-Use RADV on AMD cards.
+Use RADV on AMD cards instead.